sellingcabohomes/blog.sellingcabo.homes/_posts/2025-08-14-Los-Cabos-Closing-Costs-2025-The-Hidden-Costs-That-Could-Derail-Your-Dream-(And-How-to-Budget-Like-a-Pro).md

 So while a $400K buyer might pay 8% in closing costs, a $2M buyer might only pay 5%.

-[Calculate your specific percentage here](https://calculator.sellingcabo.homes/los-cabos-closing-costs-calculator) based on your target price range.
+<a href="https://calculator.sellingcabo.homes/los-cabos-closing-costs-calculator" target="_blank">Calculate your specific percentage here</a> based on your target price range.

 ## Why These Costs Are So Much Higher (It's Not What You Think)